 Mind Australia Limited is one of the country's leading community-managed specialist mental health service providers.
-We have been supporting people dealing with the day-to-day impacts of mental illness, as well as their families, friends and carers for 40 years.
+We have been supporting people dealing with the day-to-day impacts of mental illness, as well as their families, friends and carers for over 40 years.

 We provide practical and motivational support that helps people to develop the skills they need to move on, thrive and improve the quality of their lives.
 This includes helping people with the things that make them feel strong and healthy, such as being in control of their life, being resilient and participating in their community.
 We also work with people to address poverty, housing, education and employment.
 It is an approach to mental health and wellbeing that looks at the whole person in the context of their daily life.